To build the best home gym possible, there are a few pieces of home gym equipment you should be investing in.

 The one bench as of writing this that doesn’t have an issue with a pad gap is the REP AB-5000 Zero Gap Bench, which I covered in this guide.

-For those that still plan on using their adjustable incline bench for flat bench variations, a wider gap can be uncomfortable.
+For those that still plan on using their adjustable weight bench for flat bench variations, a wider gap can be uncomfortable.
 In general, a pad gap of less than 2″ is going to be fine for most.
 Anything more than that will probably cause discomfort on flat bench movements.

 The quality of the bench pad is super important for comfort and performance.
 In general, the foam should be softer for comfort, while still dense enough for maximal stability.
 The pad itself should be durable and grippy.